|

 (click to listen)

-old fellow started rattling this off, his hands keeping time during his
+when the old fellow started rattling this off, his hands keeping time

 But do you know what?
 Many years later, I could still

-learning large numbers of vocabulary words.
-After all, if we chant every
+method when learning large numbers of vocabulary words.
+After all, if

 Here are a few tips:

-your mind will not only receive the impression of the printed word on the
+way, your mind will not only receive the impression of the printed word

-page, but the SOUND of that word as well, and it will thus be easier to
+on the page, but the SOUND of that word as well, and it will thus be

 2) Combine and Conquer.
-Never leart lists of words by simply
+Never learn lists of words by

 el escritorio = the desk